-Jordan is a close partner with the United States on a range of diplomatic and security challenges throughout the region, among them the crisis in Syria, combatting violent extremism, and advancing Middle East peace.
-Jordan’s stability and security is a priority for the United States, which has provided assistance to Jordan’s security efforts since the late 1960s.
+Jordan’s stability and security is a priority for the United States, and we provided Jordan with assistance since the late 1960s.
 The United States and Jordan have memorialized bilateral foreign assistance in three non-binding Memoranda of Understanding (MOU) (FYs 2010-2014, 2015-2017, and 2018-2022), demonstrating a strong, multi-year U.S. commitment to Jordan’s security and stability.
 The MOUs outline areas of critical security and economic cooperation, while simultaneously helping Jordan mitigate the effects of regional crises, including the strain of refugees from Syria and Iraq on Jordan’s budget.
-The current five-year, $1.275 billion per year MOU is a non-binding commitment from the United States and includes a commitment to provide a minimum of $350 million of Foreign Military Financing (FMF) each year.
+Under the current five-year, $1.275 billion per year MOU, the United States undertakes to provide a minimum of $350 million of Foreign Military Financing (FMF) each year.

-In addition to FMF and DoD assistance, Jordan received $4 million in International Military Education and Training (IMET) funding in FY 2018, one of the largest IMET allocations in the world.
-IMET provides professional military education and training to military students to increase professionalization, build capacity in key areas, enhance joint interoperability, create a better understanding of the United States, and grow lasting military-to-military relationships.
-This assistance is key to establishing relationships with future leaders in the JAF.
-IMET graduates in Jordan include King Abdullah II, the Chairman of the Joint Chiefs of Staff, the Vice Chairman, the Air Force commander, the Special Forces commander, and numerous other commanders.
+Since 2014, the U.S. Department of State provided Jordan with $18.88 million for International Military Education and Training (IMET), which is one of our largest global allocations.
+Nearly 6,000 members of the JAF have received training in the United States.
+IMET courses advance military professionalization, build capacity in key areas, enhance interoperability with U.S. forces, and create a deeper understanding of the United States.
+IMET is key to establishing lasting relationships with future leaders; graduates in Jordan include King Abdullah II, the Chairman of the Joint Chiefs of Staff, the Vice Chairman, the Air Force commander, the Special Forces commander, and numerous other commanders.

 For further information, please contact the Bureau of Political-Military Affairs, Office of Congressional and Public Affairs at PM-CPA@state.gov, and follow the Bureau of Political-Military Affairs on Twitter, @StateDeptPM.